 They lived in a village about 20 km away (which is a long distance in the hills) from Rampur.
 They were inviting us to be their guests so that they can show us their part of the state.
 When was the last time you experienced such a pure heart around you?
 It was difficult to say no to them and they would probably never know the kind of positivity they are spreading in this world.

-On one side of the main road in Rampur stands the glory of Rampur – it’s handsome and well-maintained Padam Palace.
+On one side of the main road in Rampur stands the glory of Rampur – its handsome and well-maintained Padam Palace.
 Now you expect the palaces to be beautiful and charming, for the most elite of the times lived there.
 What makes the palaces interesting is that they are a documentation of their times.
-What was in fashion then, what was the personality of its residents and how did it relate to the world outside.
-We entered the compound of Padam Palace after taking a flight of steps leading to the smaller compound.
-With two wooden buildings in dark brown and turquoise blue, quite an unusual but a striking combination.
-The wooden carved structure captivated me but at the same time, the tall carved structure from the other side of the wall tempted.
+What was in fashion then, what was the personality of its residents and how did it relate to the world outside?

 I stepped into the main compound to see this long structure with a sprawling lawn all around, a colorful fountain in front, and hills at the back.
 I was awestruck, to say the least.
 This long building with ash grey stone pillars, chocolate brown carved wood first floor, and a red-colored slanted roof stood like a piece of frozen history.
 The tall stone columns provided elegance.

-Blue doors with multi-colored stained glasses provided the richness at the base level.
+Blue doors with multi-colored stained glasses provided richness at the base level.
 If you peep inside through these glasses, you see huge halls with little furniture but similar doors on the other side.
-The colorful glasses bringing in the sunlight split in multiple colors.
-The ceiling of the corridor has geometrical patterns in white, red and green with mirrors still intact on the design.
+The colorful glasses bring in the sunlight split into multiple colors.
+The ceiling of the corridor has geometrical patterns in white, red, and green with mirrors still intact on the design.

 History of the Palace